 Photo: Platypus face and beak

 The name "platypus" comes from Greek meaning "flat-footed."
-However, its scientific name, Ornithorhynchus anatinus, translates to "bird-nosed duck-like creature."
-Quite fitting description for an animal that looks like a mash-up of many species!
+And its scientific name, Ornithorhynchus anatinus, translates to "bird-nosed duck-like creature."
+Quite fitting description for an animal that looks like a mash-up of so many creatures!
 The platypus is also called a duck-billed platypus.
-The official name for a baby platypus is a "baby platypus".
-However, most people call it a puggle—cause it sounds so cute.

 Photo: Venomous spur on male platypus's hind leg